 The IUB Libraries partner with UITS to provide wireless access throughout the public areas in libraries around the IU Bloomington campus.
 IU students, faculty, staff and affiliates should connect to IU Secure, the University's primary wireless network.
 Visitors to campus should use the AT&T Wireless Network available throughout campus.

-The first floor cluster (M160) contains Windows PCs.
-Most have a 5 channel headphone amplifier to enable group listening, a full range of software, and is connected to a high volume, large format printer, connected to the University's Printing system.
-There is one workstation on a motorized adjustable table for disability accomodation.
-Another workstation includes a microfilm scanning station for digitizing microfilm.
+The first floor main cluster (M160) contains Windows PC's.
+Most have a 5 channel headphone amplifiers to enable group listening, have a full range of software, and two of the workstations are connected to scanners.

-The third floor includes 2 clusters.
-M360 contains 20 Macintosh computers each with an attached MIDI keyboard for use with music notation and other music software.
-Most of these iMacs include an 8 channel audio interface.
-Additionally there are Windows PCs with attached keyboards.
+The third floor (M360) includes clusters of Macintosh and Windows computers.
+The workstations in the cluster of 21 iMac computers each have an attached MIDI keyboard for use with music notation and other music software.
+Most of these iMacs include an 5 channel headphone amplifier, and two are connected to large format scanners.

-The M373 Classroom contains 30 Macintosh computers each with an attached MIDI Keyboard (5 of which have a full 88 key keyboard).
-There is an instructor's station connected to a projector.
-This room is scheduled for classes.
+The M373 Classroom contains 33 Macintosh computers each with an attached MIDI Keyboard (5 of which have a full 88 keyed keyboards), and an instructor's station connected to a projector.
+This room is scheduled for classes and functions as an open lab when not occupied by a class - the class schedule is posted on the door and is updated weekly.
 Ad hoc reservations may be made by emailing musched (at) indiana (dot) edu.
-When not in use for class, it functions as an open lab.